Email Engagement Metrics: Elements that Create a Killer Campaign

 So, what makes this campaign so engaging?
 Off the bat you could chalk up the long read rate to the length of the email, but this may not be the most accurate conclusion.
 Just because an email is long, doesn’t mean it will keep someone engaged.

 First things first: what was the subject line used?
 Our opener was “5 HUGE Updates to our API.”
 According to MailChimp, subject lines are most successful when they are 50 characters or less.
 They also recommend that you TELL what’s inside your email, instead of SELL what’s inside your email.
 These are two very basic principles we applied and from what we can tell, two principles we should continue to employ.
-If you need some more tips on crafting compelling subject lines, check out our article on 5 Tips to Create a Killer Subject Line!
+If you need some more tips on crafting compelling subject lines, check out our article on Creating a Killer Subject Line!

 List segmentation also seems to have played a critical role in the engagement of this campaign.
 A one-size-fits-all approach to email marketing doesn’t work when you are speaking to a diverse audience.
 At Email on Acid we have many different audiences.
 Each audience is at a different point in the sales cycle.